 Artist's Statement

-Amid the social upheaval in today’s world, I've sought refuge by going inward, working to understand, excavate and recover from stress of what we carry each day.
-At the moment, I'm very interested in positive mindset, healing meditative practices, and nature.
+Amid the social upheaval of today’s world, I've sought refuge by going inward, working to understand, excavate and recover from stress of what we carry each day.
+At the moment, I’m interested in positive mindset, healing meditative practices, and nature.
 Finding inspiration in the rhythms, subtle signs and symbols that emerge from the subconscious, I've begun to use visible structures from life forms that make up the the natural plant life surrounding many of us.
+My new work is a turn back to an intuitive form of expression known as "Biomorphism."
+This is where artwork's elements are formed with naturally occurring patterns, biological forms, and petal/leaf-like shapes.
+As an American, growing up in the Tropics, Middle East and Far East, the curvilinear arabesque, biomorphic design elements are a major influence in my work today.
+There are similarities in Islamic and South Asian art with the use of floral motifs using elegant plant forms.

 Through my floral pieces, I examine the sheer power, strength and amazing resiliency these seemingly delicate florals possess.
 Celebrating the many facets within women, I'm giving their best attributes a place to shine.
 For even when wilted and weathered after a storm, florals are still beautiful, intact, relevant and fascinating to look at.
 As are we!